Mark Cady: Early life and career

 Mark Steven Cady was born on July 12, 1953, in Rapid City, South Dakota.
 His parents were Kenneth and Suzanne Cady.
 He graduated from Austin High School in Austin, Minnesota, in 1971.
 He graduated from Drake University in 1975 with a degree in economics.
-In 1978, he earned his law degree from Drake and was elected to the Order of the Coif.
+In 1978, he earned his Juris Doctor degree from Drake and was elected to the Order of the Coif.

 Judicial career

 Cady began his legal career in Fort Dodge, Iowa, where he practiced law for five years, including one year as a law clerk and one year as an assistant Webster County attorney.
 In 1983, Cady was appointed as an Iowa District Associate Judge, and in 1986, he was appointed to be an Iowa District Judge.
 In 1994, Governor Terry Branstad appointed him to the Iowa Court of Appeals.
 In 1997, Cady became the youngest chief judge in the history of the Court of Appeals.
-Four years later, Branstad elevated Cady to the Iowa Supreme Court.
+In 1998, Branstad elevated Cady to the Iowa Supreme Court.
 In 2010, Cady was made interim chief justice, and in 2011, he was elected to a full term as chief justice Cady was retained in the 2017 retention elections.
 On the Court of Appeals and the Supreme Court, Cady continued to live in Fort Dodge.

 As a justice, he wrote the opinion in Varnum v.
 Brien, a unanimous decision in 2009 that made Iowa the third state to permit same-sex marriage.
 In 2018, he wrote the 5–2 majority opinion in Planned Parenthood v Reynolds that struck down a 72-hour waiting period for an abortion.
 Cady also established the Iowa Access to Justice Commission, served as president of the national Conference of Chief Justices, and chaired the Board of Directors of the National Center for State Courts.
 Cady also taught at Buena Vista University from 1980 until his death.